 In the face of such confusion, the film says, our only response is to say “Oh dear” and give up.

-And this will make us more antifragile — able to use change to become stronger and more valuable.
+All of which makes us more antifragile — able to use change to become stronger and more valuable.

-How often do you find yourself distracted by news (fake or otherwise) that isn’t really relevant to you?
+How often do you find yourself distracted by news (fake or otherwise) that doesn’t really affect you?
 Do you know what your purpose and values are?
-Are you working to bring them alive in an increasingly unpredictable world?
+Are you working to bring what matters most to you alive in an increasingly unpredictable world?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.